TheGuardianWolf/Annotation-Tool/README.md

 for the annotation workspace.

 ## TODO
+* Optimise memory use of FrameCanvasComponent (i.e. don't load all images into memory at once).
 * Add error or info messages to alert users.
 This can be done using the material framework currently installed
 * Enable the use of StatusComponent to notify user that the app is busy with